 - 1.1.
-A Residential Moorings Guide has been produced to help implement the policies of the adopted Local Plan for the Broads relating to residential moorings.
-It is designed for decision makers, applicants and site owners, with information to make schemes as successful as possible. - 1.2.
-The first draft guide was subject to public consultation earlier this year, with a revised version published for a second round of consultation from September to November.
+The Residential Moorings Guide is designed to help implement the policies of the adopted Local Plan for the Broads relating to residential moorings.
+It is for decision makers, applicants and site owners, with useful information to help make schemes as successful as possible. - 1.2.
+The first draft guide and revised draft guide were subject to consultation in 2020, and the final draft guide is at Appendix 3.

-2. Consultation
+2. Consultation responses

 2.1.
-The responses to the first consultation are at Appendix 1.
-Some of these comments resulted in changes to the revised guide.
-We then consulted on the revised guide, and the responses are at Appendix 2.
-Some of these comments resulted in changes to the final draft guide at Appendix 3.
+The responses to the first draft guide are at Appendix 1.
+Some of the comments resulted in changes to the guide.
+We then consulted on the revised draft guide, and the responses are at Appendix 2.
+Again, some of the comments resulted in changes to the guide.